HaarisMalik-hub/tiktok-marketing-insights/README.md

 - `README.md` - Project documentation (this file)

 # SQL Queries
-The file tiktok_marketing_queries.sql contains all the main SQL queries used to analyze the TikTok affiliate marketing dataset.
+The file [SQL Queries](./tiktok_marketing_queries.sql) contains all the main SQL queries used to analyze the TikTok affiliate marketing dataset.
 These queries demonstrate how to:
 Calculate total revenue and commission by campaign Summarize engagement metrics like views, clicks, and sales by product Track campaign revenue trends over time